Stashq/student-template/README.md

-# Student template
+# Student Template

-This template was made to suggest basic setup for student python projects.
+This template was made to suggest a basic setup for student Python projects.

-## Project structure
+## Project Structure

 The purpose of directories is to store:

-- artifacts - any kind of ML experiments output (models, plots, segmentation mask, ect.),
+- **artifacts** - any kind of ML experiment outputs (models, plots, segmentation masks, etc.),
-- data - object of experiments,
+- **data** - objects of experiments,
-- notebooks - jupyter notebooks (.ipynb files),
+- **notebooks** - Jupyter notebooks (.ipynb files),
-- src - source (all .py files).
+- **src** - source code (all .py files).

-## Project tools
+## Project Tools

-In the repository you can find a few python tools suggestions.
+In the repository, you can find a few Python tool suggestions.

 ### [Black](https://github.com/psf/black)

 Python code formatter.
-You can find predefined configs in `.black.cfg` file.
+You can find predefined configs in the `.black.cfg` file.

 ### [Flake8](https://github.com/PyCQA/flake8)

-Linting tool that checks Python codebase for errors, styling issues and complexity.
+Linting tool that checks Python codebase for errors, styling issues, and complexity.
 It covers more use cases than `Black` but does not format code.
-You can find predefined configs in `.flake8` file.
+You can find predefined configs in the `.flake8` file.

 ### [Isort](https://pycqa.github.io/isort/)

 Python library imports sorter.
-You can find predefined configs in `.isort.cfg` file.
+You can find predefined configs in the `.isort.cfg` file.

 ### [PyTest](https://docs.pytest.org/en/)